brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 The JMX exporter ensures no adapted development is necessary.
 The only obvious exception is when needed to obtain business specific information out of the transaction's payload.

-The process of collecting metrics, in Prometheus's jargon, is *'scraping'*.
-The following picture depicts how the JMX exporter would sit along the JVM (as a Java agent) to expose metrics to Prometheus.
+The process of collecting metrics, in Prometheus jargon, is called *'scraping'*.
+The following picture depicts how the JMX exporter would sit along the JVM (as a Java agent) to expose metrics to [*Prometheus*](https://prometheus.io/).

 ![Prometheus JMX Exporter]({{ site.baseurl }}/assets/img/posts/prom-jmx-scraping.png){:width="80%"}

 quick note:
-Out of curiosity, [*Prometheus*](https://prometheus.io/) will also help you obtaining metrics from hardware, network devices and other elements, it's open and not restricted to software only.
+Out of curiosity, [*Prometheus*](https://prometheus.io/) will also help you to obtain metrics from hardware, network devices and other elements, it's open and not restricted to software only.

 The [*Camel*](http://camel.apache.org/) example to follow includes 3 layers (JVM, Camel, Business) of metrics to be scraped to illustrate typical information that be may relevant when monitoring.
 JVM and [*Camel*](http://camel.apache.org/) metrics are available out-of-the-box, MBeans are already present to serve the information.
 Optionally we can extract business KPIs, thankfully [*Camel*](http://camel.apache.org/) provides functionality to help in this matter, the `'camel-metrics'` component, shown later down the article.